agentzero93/ablumenfeld_resume/README.md

-# Ablumenfeld_resume
+# Information about me
-My non-academic résumé.
+My academic CV and non-academic résumé.